Giridharab/Twitter-SparkStreaming-SentimentAnalysis/README.md

 ![alt text](https://github.com/RepakaRamateja/Twitter-SparkStreaming-SentimentAnalysis/blob/master/images/arch.png)

-Application streams data from twitter using Spark Streaming and then sends them t

-another layer with spark lib which does classification

-which is an machine learning module
+• Application streams data from twitter using Spark Streaming and then sends them to another layer which uses spark MLlib (machine learning module) and does classification machine learning module making use of broker redis to communicate with the dashboard (Java Swing application).

-Application collects tweets from trending topics, creates a pipeline for sentiment and emotion analysis and finally displays results of the sentiment analysis in a dashboard.
+• Application acts like a pipeline for sentiment and emotion analysis of real time tweets of trending topics and also having a extra capability of view the results of the sentiment analysis in a dashboard.

 </br>

 ## Technology stack